Coverdeal Holdings Limited (referred to as ‘we’, ‘us’, ‘our’, ‘Company’ or the ‘Coverdeal’), is the owner of globtrex brand and of this website.

-We will consider any requests or complaints that we receive from you and provide you with a response in a timely manner.
-If you are not satisfied with our response, you may submit your complaint to the relevant privacy regulator.
+We will consider any requests or complaints that we receive and provide you with a response in a timely manner.
+If you are not satisfied with our response, you may take your complaint to the relevant privacy regulator.

-If you wish to make a complaint about how your personal data is being processed by us or how your complaint has been handled, you have the right to submit a complaint directly to the supervisory authority.
+In the event that you wish to make a complaint about how your personal data is being processed by us or how your complaint has been handled, you have the right to lodge a complaint directly with the supervisory authority.
 In Cyprus the supervisory authority is the Office of the Commissioner for Personal Data Protection, address: 1 Iasonos str., 1082 Nicosia, 1682 Nicosia

 tel: +357 22818456, Email firstname.lastname@example.org.